dbis-ilm/pipefabric/documentation/Network.md

 There already exist ZeroMQ and REST as network sources, providing tuples via network connection.
-In addition, the AMQP (Advanced Message Queuing Protocol) used by RabbitMQ as well as the Apache Kafka protocol can be used as source.
+In addition, the AMQP (Advanced Message Queuing Protocol) used by RabbitMQ as well as the Apache Kafka and the MQTT (Message Queue Telemetry Transport) protocol can be used as source.
 However, there are additional libraries/installs necessary to run the protocols which are not delivered in PipeFabric per default.

 ## RabbitMQ ##